andrewbloese-00/gpt-task-pipelines/README.md

 #### [EXPERIMENTAL NOT TESTED] Embed a mongodb collection
 Still testing / developing.
 Will allow client to input their connection-string for mongodb, along with the name of the collection to embed.
 The algorithm will then generate embeddings and update each document in the collection with the 'text' field present.

+**Parameters**
+> connectionString : string -> the mongodb connection string to access your atlas database.

+> collectionName : string -> the name of the collection to generate embeddings for

+**Returns**
+A promise containing either 'data' or 'error' to distinguish between success and failures.
+All found documents with a 'text' field present will be updated with their embedding in the database.

 ```javascript

 const {pipelines} = require("gpt-task-pipelines")